-In And the Dish Ran Away with the Spoon, Niles and Daphne seem not to be able to have their first date they looked forward to, but Frasier and Martin surprise them with organizing one.
+- In "And the Dish Ran Away with the Spoon", Niles and Daphne seem not to be able to have their first date they looked forward to, but Frasier and Martin surprise them with organizing one.

-Near the end of Frasier Grinch, Frasier is upset after learning that his son Frederick wanted the hot new Christmas toy of the season called the Robogeek, since Frasier had only bought him educational toys for Christmas, and believes he'll let him down on Christmas morning.
-But at the very end Martin reveals he managed to buy a Robogeek and gives it to Frasier so he can give to Frederick.
+- Near the end of "Frasier Grinch", Frasier is upset after learning that his son Frederick wanted the hot new Christmas toy of the season called the Robogeek, since Frasier had only bought him educational toys for Christmas, and believes he'll let him down on Christmas morning.
+Martin says that he never knows what to get Frasier either before giving him his present.